-Field of view refers to the amount of an environment that's visible to an observer, in VR it's the extent of the game world that's visible in the displays.
+The field of view refers to the amount of an environment that's visible to an observer; in VR, it's the extent of the game world that's visible in the displays.
 A broader FOV in a headset is integral to a feeling of immersion.

-Broadly any wearable mounted on the head with graphical capabilities, but often used to specifically refer to VR headsets.
+Broadly any wearable mounted on the head with graphical capabilities but often used to refer to VR headsets specifically.

 Systems used to track a user's movements in VR that originate in the headset, as opposed to outside-in tracking, where external sensors are used to track movement.
 Tracking, and the method used, is crucial to enable either three degrees of freedom (being able to look around in any direction in VR) or six degrees of freedom (being able to look around and move your body in any direction in VR).

-The delay between an input and a response, in VR the delay between user input through a controller, moving your head, or other method, and the response on the headset displays.
+The delay between an input and a response, in VR, the delay between user input through a controller, moving your head, or other methods, and the response on the headset displays.
 Low latency is vital to reducing nausea in VR, which is most intense when there's a delay or stuttering between moving or looking and the display reacting.

-The measurement in pixels, horizontal and vertical, of an image or display.
-Higher resolution in VR is important because the displays are so close to the user's eyes, which emphasizes jagged lines, pixelation, and the screen door effect.
+Resolution is the measurement in pixels, horizontal and vertical, of an image or display.
+Higher resolution in VR is essential because the displays are so close to the user's eyes, which emphasizes jagged lines, pixelation, and the screen door effect.

 The number of images a display is capable of displaying per second, measured in hertz.
-High refresh rate is important for VR similarly to latency, as a low refresh rate can cause stuttering (or even the appearance of freezing), which can cause nausea.
+The high refresh rate is essential for VR similarly to latency, as a low refresh rate can cause stuttering (or even the appearance of freezing), which can cause nausea.

 Screen door effect (SDE)